rstolpe/PowerShell-Scripts/Windows/Remove-BrowserSettings.md

 - List all user profiles on local and remote computer.
 - Delete Edge or Chrome settings for specific user on local or remote computer.
 - It saves the bookmarks to C:\Temp before it deletes the settings and then restore them after.
+- You can delete the settings for multiple users at the same time.

 ### Links
 - [Readme](https://github.com/rstolpe/PowerShell-Scripts/blob/main/Windows/Remove-BrowserSettings.md)